Determination of physical properties of biogenic oil esters

 Biogenic oil esters; Pour point of biogeneric oils; Cloud point of biogeneric oils; Boiling range of biogeneric oils; Pour point

 "The principal sources of biogenic oils are vegetable oils and animal fats.
 Because of their high molecular weights biogenic oils possess high viscosity and low thermal stability.
 As a result these oils are often used as monohydric esters in fuel and other applications.
 These esters are less viscous and possess better cold temperature properties.
 Therefore, for a wider acceptance of biogenic oil esters as replacement petroleum oils, salient properties of biogenic oil esters should be known.
 However, such properties are known only for a few of the biological oil esters.
-Present work focuses on the determination of salient physical properties such as viscosity and density, pour point, cloud point and boiling ranges of methyl, ethyl, isopropyl and tertiary-butyl esters derived from varied biogenic oils - regular soybean oil, high oleic soybean oil, low saturated soybean oil, palm oil, canola oil, sunflower oil and chicken fat"--Abstract, leaf iii.
+Present work focuses on the determination of salient physical properties such as viscosity and density, pour point, cloud point and boiling ranges of methyl, ethyl, isopropyl and tertiary-butyl esters derived from varied biogenic oils - regular soybean oil, high oleic soybean oil, low saturated soybean oil, palm oil, canola oil, sunflower oil and chicken fat"--Abstract, page iii.

 Mechanical and Aerospace Engineering